accpi/pro-bans-server/README.md

-# Pro Bans Server Repo
+# Mastery Check (Pro Bans) Server Repo

-Made so I can push to Heroku, go to [Pro Bans](https://github.com/accpi/pro-bans) repo to see the whole thing
+Made so I can push to Heroku, go to [Mastery Check (Pro Bans)](https://github.com/accpi/pro-bans) repo to see the whole thing